lara-martin/interactive-fiction-class/homeworks/project/project-proposal.md

   - Give an illustrative example of the problem and/or your proposed solution.
 2. __Data__: What kind of data will you need to train and evaluate your method?
   - Does the needed data already exist?
 If so, how much data is available?
+  - What does the data look like?
-3. __Evaluation__: What evaluation metrics do you plan to use to answer your research question?
+3. __Evaluation__: What are you measuring and why?
+What evaluation metrics do you plan to use to answer your research question?
 4. __Related work__: What previous research has been done on this research question?
-  - Give pointers to several research papers that you think are relevant along with short explanations of how you think they relate to your project idea.
+  - Give citations to several research papers that you think are relevant along with short explanations of how you think they relate to your project idea.
+This can be a list with summaries of the papers for now and you will turn it into a proper Related Work section later.
 5. __Team members__: Give a list of the students who will participate in this project, and what contribution you expect each one to make to the project.

 # What to Submit
 Submit to Blackboard:
-* `team#-proposal.pdf` which contains your project proposal.
+* `team#-proposal.pdf` which is your project proposal.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.

 # Grading
 <div class="alert alert-warning" markdown="1">
-* Project Description - 1 point
+* Project Description - 5 points
+* Data - 3 point
-* Proposed Method or Evaluation - 1 point
+* Proposed Method or Evaluation - 3 points
-* Data - 1 point
 * Related Work - 1 point
 * Team Members - 1 point

+Total: 13 points
 </div>